Ditchling | Ditchling Holiday Homes | Simple Getaway

 Visit the nationally renowned Ditchling Museum of Art & Craft which is host to a lively programme of events and exhibitions held throughout the year.
 Likewise, The Turner Dumbrell workshops are home to many resident artists and craftspeople who open their doors during the Artists’ Open House Trail during the May Brighton Festival.
 For beautiful bespoke jewellery, look no further than Pruden & Smith Goldsmiths which also provide tours of their workshop and an insight into the Pruden family history within the village.

-Biannually, a fair has been held in the village for the last since 1312, bringing the whole village together – both residents and visitors alike, to celebrate the rich traditions and keep the stories of Ditchling alive.
+Biannually, a fair has been held in the village since 1312, bringing the whole village together – both residents and visitors alike, to celebrate the rich traditions and keep the stories of Ditchling alive.
 During autumn, don’t miss the annual apple fair where residents and businesses celebrate all things appley!
 From freshly pressed apple juice to cider and smoothies – there is something to drink for everyone, plus ‘welly wanging’ and dancing the night away to live music in the orchard.

-Where to stay
+Where to stay in Ditchling

 Front Door | Beacon Cottage | Ditchling Holiday Homes | Simple Getaway